A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 EGTRRA.
 See Economic Growth and Tax Relief Reconciliation Act of 2001.

 Employer-sponsored health insurance.
 Health insurance offered by an employer to some or all employees.
 Employer contributions to health insurance plans are exempt from both income and payroll taxes.
 Economists believe that workers receive lower wages in exchange for the valuable tax-free fringe benefit.
-The exclusion from tax of employer-sponsored health insurance is the single biggest Tax expenditure.
+The exclusion from tax of employer-sponsored health insurance is one of the largest Tax Expenditures in the US tax code.

 Empowerment zone.
-A rural and urban geographic area of economic distress eligible for special grants, business training, improved access to capital, tax benefits, and regulatory relief aimed at encouraging economic development and greater opportunity.
+A federal program established in 1993 to help geographic areas of economic distress.
+Eligible zones qualify for special grants, business training, improved access to capital, tax benefits, and regulatory relief aimed at encouraging economic development and greater opportunity.

 Enterprise zone.
-A geographically targeted tax, expenditure, and regulatory inducement used by state and local governments since the early 1980s and by the federal government since 1993.
-While they differ in their specifics, all the programs provide development incentives in an attempt to encourage private investment and increase employment opportunities.
+A geographically targeted tax, expenditure, and regulatory inducement used by state and local governments since the early 1980s, similar to a federal Empowerment zone.
+While they differ in their specifics, all the programs provide development incentives in an attempt to encourage private investment and increase employment opportunities in economically distressed areas.

 Entitlements.
 Payments to individuals, governments, or businesses which, under law, must be made to all those eligible and for which funds do not have to be appropriated in advance.
 The largest entitlement programs are Social Security, Medicare, and Medicaid.